How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 Have you seen my glasses? – Here they are.

-Ecco can also be a filler word, especially when you are embarrassed about something or suddenly notice something.
+Ecco can also be a filler word, especially when you are embarrassed about something or when you suddenly notice something.

 Ecco… mi piaci tanto, Gabriele.